|BWV 215 Preise dein Glücke, gesegnetes

 On which one year ago

-Sarmatia to be its king did choose thee,
+Sarmatia to have as king did choose thee,

 Within their innocent repose